NURBS-Python comes with a simple surface generator which is designed to generate a control points grid to be used as

 The following example illustrates a sample usage of the B-Spline surface generator:

-from geomdl import CPGen from geomdl import BSpline from geomdl import utilities from geomdl.visualization import VisPlotly # Generate a plane with the dimensions 50x100 surfgrid = CPGen.Grid(50, 100) # Generate a grid of 25x30 surfgrid.generate(25, 30) # Generate bumps on the grid surfgrid.bumps(num_bumps=5, bump_height=20, base_extent=4) # Create a BSpline surface instance surf = BSpline.Surface() # Set degrees surf.degree_u = 3 surf.degree_v = 3 # Get the control points from the generated grid surf.ctrlpts2d = surfgrid.grid # Set knot vectors surf.knotvector_u = utilities.generate_knot_vector(surf.degree_u, surf.ctrlpts_size_u) surf.knotvector_v = utilities.generate_knot_vector(surf.degree_v, surf.ctrlpts_size_v) # Set sample size surf.sample_size = 30 # Generate the visualization component and its configuration vis_config = VisPlotly.VisConfig(ctrlpts=False, legend=False) vis_comp = VisPlotly.VisSurface(vis_config) # Set visualization component surf.vis = vis_comp # Plot the surface surf.render()
+from geomdl import CPGen from geomdl import BSpline from geomdl import utilities from geomdl.visualization import VisMPL from matplotlib import cm # Generate a plane with the dimensions 50x100 surfgrid = CPGen.Grid(50, 100) # Generate a grid of 25x30 surfgrid.generate(50, 60) # Generate bumps on the grid surfgrid.bumps(num_bumps=5, bump_height=20, base_extent=8) # Create a BSpline surface instance surf = BSpline.Surface() # Set degrees surf.degree_u = 3 surf.degree_v = 3 # Get the control points from the generated grid surf.ctrlpts2d = surfgrid.grid # Set knot vectors surf.knotvector_u = utilities.generate_knot_vector(surf.degree_u, surf.ctrlpts_size_u) surf.knotvector_v = utilities.generate_knot_vector(surf.degree_v, surf.ctrlpts_size_v) # Set sample size surf.sample_size = 100 # Set visualization component surf.vis = VisMPL.VisSurface(ctrlpts=False, legend=False) # Plot the surface surf.render(colormap=cm.terrain)